-The Company is actively developing products for the treatment and prevention of cancer based on its proprietary technologies.
-The Company's product development initiatives are focused primarily on its DOS47 and Topical Interferon Alpha-2b BiPhasix platforms for creating new drug candidates.
-Two clinical stage drug candidates have been developed; L-DOS47, which is currently under study in a European Phase I/II clinical trial in Poland for the treatment of non-small cell lung cancer ("NSCLC") and Topical Interferon Alpha-2b for the treatment of cervical lesions associated with HPV infection.
-The Company believes that its growth and future prospects are largely dependent on the success of its DOS47 drug product candidates.
+The Company is developing products for the treatment and prevention of cancer based on its proprietary technologies.

+The Company's product development initiatives are focused primarily on its DOS47 new drug candidate.
+L-DOS47 is currently under study for the treatment of NSCLC.
+The Company currently believes that its growth and future prospects are mainly dependent on the success of its DOS47 drug product candidate.

 L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals were obtained in Poland and the U.S. to conduct Phase I/II and Phase I clinical studies, respectively.
-The European Phase I/II clinical study in Poland continues to enrol patients and the U.S. Phase I study in NSCLC, involving L-DOS47 in combination with pemetrexed/carboplatin chemotherapy, is currently under development.
+The LDOS002 European Phase I/II clinical study in Poland continues to enroll patients and three sites have been initiated in the U.S. Phase I study in NSCLC involving L-DOS47 in combination with pemetrexed/carboplatin.

-Topical Interferon Alpha-2b is a clinical stage drug candidate that has undergone Phase II level clinical testing for two prospective therapeutic indications, low-grade cervical dysplasia and ano-genital warts.
-Of these, efficacy was demonstrated only against low-grade cervical dysplasia.
-Due to a lack of funding, a decision was made by the Company to downsize and eventually close the Saskatoon laboratory which supported the Topical Interferon Alpha-2b drug development program, and focus any ongoing activities to sourcing and qualifying alternative interferon alpha-2b raw material samples, and finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs through to commercial launch.
+Due to a lack of funding, a decision was made by the Company in fiscal 2013 to downsize and eventually close the Saskatoon laboratory facility which supported the Topical Interferon Alpha-2b drug development program and to focus any ongoing activities associated with this program to sourcing and qualifying alternative interferon alpha-2b raw material samples and finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs through to commercial launch.
+The Company has since ceased all activities related to Topical Interferon Alpha-2b, other than maintaining existing intellectual property associated with Topical Interferon Alpha-2b.

-Prior to January 25, 2013, the Company had product revenue from the distribution in Canada of Klean-Prep^{TM1}, Orthovisc^{®1}, Monovisc^{®1}, Immunovir^{®1} and Normacol^{®1}.
 On January 25, 2013, the Company completed the sale of its distribution business and as a result will no longer have any revenue from product distribution activities (nor will it incur the associated expenses).
-See "Drug Distribution Business in Canada" below.